OWASP/www-project-threat-dragon/docs-2/development/testing/e2e.md

 - `td.vue/e2e.smokes.config.js` is used by the CI pipeline on merge/deploy
 - `td.vue/e2e.nightly.config.js` is for the scheduled daily tests
 - `td.vue/e2e.local.config.js` and `td.vue/e2e.smokes.local.config.js` are useful in a local development environment

+## Running Desktop e2e tests

+The desktop application has end-to-end tests that can be run using `npm run test:e2e:desktop` from `td.vue` directory.